ToolJet/ToolJet/docs/docs/data-sources/databricks.md

 ### Read Data

-The following example demonstrates how to read data from a table in the connected Databricks warehouse.
+The following example demonstrates how to read data from a table.
 The query selects all the columns from the `customers` table.

 ```sql
 SELECT * FROM customers